ai-saturdays-monterrey/DemandForecasting/README.md

-# DemandForecasting
+# Demand Forecasting
-Comparative study of demand forecasting methods based on the Kaggle competition Store Item Demand Forecasting
+Comparative study of demand forecasting methods based on the Kaggle competition Store Item Demand Forecasting (https://www.kaggle.com/c/demand-forecasting-kernels-only).

+This was done as part of the activities of the Monterrey chapter of the fastAI course (http://www.fast.ai/)

+We considered three approaches: XBoost, Deep learning, and ARIMA.